TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 - Dynamic typing: Type only becomes known at runtime
 - Dynamic typing: Data types of variables can be changed automatically/dynamically when assigning a new value to a variable
 - **NOT** an interpreted language: Just-in-time (JIT) compilation is a combination between interpretation adn compilation.
+- The 'Heap" is 'long-term memory' and the 'Stack' is 'short-term memory'

 ### Excecution Context